 While talent does play a factor in how popular a song is, the way an artist shares it and optimizes for social media and streaming algorithms can be the real determining factor in how much attention it generates.

 Even on streaming, where shares and likes aren’t as influential (though still beneficial), users like to come to those services to discover new music.
-Algorithms do this by weeding out songs and artists similar to what someone is already listening to.
+Algorithms do this by weeding out songs and artists similar to someone already listens to.

 Technology has changed music forever and will continue to do so as long as it remains part of human life.
 Even the way pop music sounds has been altered by the noises that computers generate, giving rise to the “electronic” genre.
 Tech’s effect on music will reverberate through the industry, revolutionizing the balance between artists and powerful music labels.
 This opens the door for more niche, experimental music to reach the world.
 With the help of computers, social media, and even AI, almost anything is possible in tomorrow’s music scene.